Last Updated on 2 March, 2021 by Veronica

-On our road trip through the south of France, we visited the city of Nice, the capital of the Cote d’Azur.
+On our road trip through the south of France, we visited the city of Nice, the capital of the Côte d’Azur.

-What to see and do in Nice in 1 or 2 days?
+What to See and Do in Nice in 1 or 2 days?

-Best things to do in Old Nice
+Best Things to Do in Old Nice

-We arrived at the Old Nice in the afternoon and we parked the car on the street about 100 meters from our accommodation which was in the center of town.
-We were very lucky to leave the car, as there is a lot of traffic during this time.
-We checked in to our hotel and we rested for half an hour and then went for a walk.
+We arrived at the Old Nice in the afternoon and parked the car on the street about 100 meters from our accommodation in the center of town.
+We were fortunate to leave the car, as there was a lot of traffic during this time.

-The old town area of Nice has beautiful alleys with colorful houses, buildings and churches in Baroque style.
-The flower market and then a few steps farther you can also see the Promenade des Anglais with its luxury hotels overlooking the sea.
+The flower market and then a few steps farther, can also see the Promenade des Anglais with luxury hotels overlooking the sea.
 In addition, plenty of quaint bars and restaurants where you can dine or have a drink.

 Of course, Nice has a wide variety of museums and beaches.